AyushiSrivastava2012/Stack/README.md

-This is my practise and if it is of use to anyone its my pleasure .:) :P :D
+This is my practice and if it is of use to anyone its my pleasure .:) :P :D